 Government proposals for change

 In October 2018, the Government published a Consultation on proposals to ban the distribution and/or sale of plastic straws, plastic - stemmed cotton buds and plastic drink stirrers in England.
-On 22 May 2019 it confirmed that the ban would go ahead, starting from April 2020, subject to some specified exemptions.
+On 22 May 2019 it stated that the ban would go ahead, starting from April 2020, subject to some specified exemptions.

 The UK Government’s December 2018 Resources and Waste Strategy contained a number of polices aimed at reducing plastic waste.
 A suite of consultations then followed in February 2019 which provided more detailed information on a number of proposals:

 Some of these policies and proposals are UK-wide (such as the packaging producer responsibility system and plastic packaging tax), whereas for others separate consultation has been undertaken by the devolved Governments – for example for the deposit return scheme in Scotland.
 This briefing paper explains further which proposals stem from which Government.
 Government responses to these consultations were published in July 2019.

-The UK Government has also signed up to many international agreements aimed at reducing plastic in the marine environment.
+Previous UK Governments have also signed-up-to many international agreements aimed at reducing plastic in the marine environment.
 An example of this is the Commonwealth Clean Oceans Alliance.

 There are a number of initiatives aimed at changing the way that plastics are designed, produced, used, re-used, disposed of and reprocessed by all stakeholders in the plastics chain.
 Examples of these include:

-Supermarkets and retailers also have many initiatives aimed at reducing plastic packaging, having plastic-free aisles and allowing customers to use their own personal packaging containers.
+Supermarkets and retailers also have many initiatives aimed at reducing plastic packaging, having plastic-free aisles and allowing customers to use their own packaging containers.

 Commons Briefing papers CBP-8515